Olanzapine: Post-injection delirium/sedation syndrome

 Postinjection delirium/sedation syndrome (PDSS) is a rare syndrome that is specific to the long-acting injectable formulation of olanzapine, olanzapine pamoate.
 The incidence of PDSS with olanzapine pamoate is estimated to be 0.07% of administrations, and is unique among other second-generation, long-acting antipsychotics (e.g. paliperidone palmitate), which do not appear to carry the same risk.
 PDSS is characterized by symptoms of delirium (e.g. confusion, difficulty speaking, and uncoordinated movements) and sedation.
 Most people with PDSS exhibit both delirium and sedation (83%).
 Although less specific to PDSS, a majority of cases (67%) involved a feeling of general discomfort.
 PDSS may occur due to accidental injection and absorption of olanzapine pamoate into the bloodstream, where it can act more rapidly, as opposed to slowly distributing out from muscle tissue.
 Using the proper, intramuscular-injection technique for olanzapine pamoate helps to decrease the risk of PDSS, though it does not eliminate it entirely.
 This is why the FDA advises that people who are injected with olanzapine pamoate be watched for 3 hours after administration, in the event that PDSS occurs.

 Animal toxicology

 Olanzapine has demonstrated carcinogenic effects in multiple studies when exposed chronically to female mice and rats, but not male mice and rats.
 The tumors found were in either the liver or mammary glands of the animals.

 Discontinuation

 The British National Formulary recommends a gradual withdrawal when discontinuing antipsychotics to avoid acute withdrawal syndrome or rapid relapse.
 Symptoms of withdrawal commonly include nausea, vomiting, and loss of appetite.
 Other symptoms may include restlessness, increased sweating, and trouble sleeping.
 Less commonly, vertigo, numbness, or muscle pains may occur.
 Symptoms generally resolve after a short time.

-Tentative evidence indicates that discontinuation of antipsychotics can result in psychosis.
+Tentative evidence indicates that discontinuation of antipsychotics can result in psychosis, as a temporary withdrawal symptom.
 It may also result in reoccurrence of the condition that is being treated.
 Rarely, tardive dyskinesia can occur when the medication is stopped.